imperiojs/imperio/README.md

 );
 ```

 And that's it!
+This application will now stream swipe data from client to client, with a just a few lines of front end code and one line of middleware.
 Now go forth and build awesome things.

 ### Examples
-Other examples using our library can be found at other repos on our organization and on our [example](https://github.com/imperiojs/imperio/wiki/example) page.
+Other examples using imperio can be found in the other repos under the imperio organization and on our [example](https://github.com/imperiojs/imperio/wiki/example) page.

 ### License
 MIT